 Full list of approved forms of ID

+If you do not have approved identification, you will not be able to purchase take-away liquor.
 There are no exemptions to the requirement to produce identification.

-You can contact a Department of Transport Licensing Centre for a full list of suitable identity documents or for further information on how to apply for photo ID.
+Contact a Department of Transport Licensing Centre for a full list of suitable identity documents or for further information on how to apply for photo ID.

 If you are registered with the Ashburton Aboriginal Corporation (AAC) they may be able to assist you with obtaining identification.